What is the Average Optometrist Salary in the U.S.?

 Once they complete this four-year journey, aspiring optometrists can then apply for admittance into an accredited program.

 Excellence in undergraduate studies is highly favored in this field.
-It’s the only way to meet schools’ standards; anything less than top-tier grades can prevent candidates from entering their preferred school and program.
+It’s the only way to meet top optometry schools’ standards; anything less than top-tier grades can prevent candidates from entering their preferred school and program.

 Other Similar Jobs